e-j-w/bcalc/README.md

 Use `make` to compile.
 To run the program from anywhere, move the resulting `bcalc` executable to any directory under your `$PATH` environment variable.

 This shouldn't depend on any external libraries.
-Tested on CentOS 7 and Arch Linux (as of April 2020).
+Tested on CentOS 7 and Arch Linux (as of December 2020).

 ## Usage